 - provide University teaching services related to the Centre’s research

 - advise the government on Antarctic issues as requested

 - promote the study of the Antarctic and its value to society.

-The ARC seeks to improve understanding of Antarctic climate history and processes and their influence on the global climate system, especially New Zealand and the SW Pacific region.
-We believe this field provides exciting opportunities and challenges attractive to young researchers, and is needed to provide a sound basis for international debate and policy development on global change issues.
+The ARC seeks to improve understanding of Antarctic climate history and ice sheet processes and their impact on New Zealand and the Earth system.
+We believe our research provides exciting opportunities for young researchers, a sound basis for international climate change assessment, and will help build a more resilient New Zealand.

-The Antarctic Research Centre (ARC) is currently directed by AProf Andrew Mackintosh.
+The Antarctic Research Centre (ARC) is currently directed by Prof Andrew Mackintosh.
 The Centre holds a library of maps, as well as a range of purpose-built equipment for polar marine studies.
-Such articles include winches, corers, oceanographic instruments and GPS surveying equipment.
+Such articles include ice and hot water drills, winches, oceanographic instruments and GPS surveying equipment.

 Since 1957, staff and students from Victoria University have gone to the ice each year to carry out field studies for a variety of research projects.
-Normally three or four projects are carried out per year.
 Results are reported in student theses and scientific papers.

 New research proposals

 Proposals for new research should be discussed with Centre staff.
-Field research proposals must be submitted to Antarctica New Zealand by early October each year for the summer field season 12 months ahead.
+Field research proposals must be submitted to Antarctica New Zealand.
 Approval of projects carries with it a commitment from Antarctica New Zealand to provide travel, food and accommodation to and within Antarctica.
 However, funding for food, accommodation, clothing and transport to and from Christchurch, along with costs of scientific equipment, must still be found from other sources such as Government research funding.